couchbaselabs/docs-ng/README.md

 How You Can Help
 ================
 - Improve left navigation.
 Items at end disappear when multiple sub-menus are open.
 (Volker - DONE)
-- Provide a toggle open and close ability on left navigation to support mobile devices.
+- Short-term mobile hack -toggle open and close of left navigation to support mobile.
+(Volker)
+- Longer term mobile layout.
+(Volker)
 - Something better than Google Custom search, especially for jump-links.
+(Marty - investigating)
-- Input/improvements popout hooked up to CBugg
+- Input/improvements popout hooked up to CBugg (Dustin)
 - Parser/conversions from SDK comments to Markdown (Sergey Ruby and C)
 - Anything else you can think of to make this a great user and authoring experience.